avolab/episystem-workshop/scChIC-seq_tutorial.md

 *NOTE: IGV is a pre-built binary that runs on [Java](https://www.java.com/en/download/).
 You should already have Java installed on your system.
 In case it's not installed/updated (error while executing IGV), please visit the Java download page and install Java.*

-Running IGV can be simply started (without installation) by double-clicking on the downloaded file.
+Running IGV can be simply started (without installation) by double-clicking on the downloaded file for MAC and linux.
+For, windows, we can install the file using *.exe* file and execute it from the "programs" menu.

 # Introduction